 There are several reasons the air conditioner was invented but one of the main ones was to control humidity.
 When it’s hot and sticky a lack of humidity control can lead to mold growth and a litany of other issues related to moisture.
 High levels of humidity in your home or office can lead to health issues, discomfort, building damage, mold growth, and damage to sensitive electronic equipment.

 While stand-alone dehumidifiers are also good ways to control humidity, they’re often not powerful enough to take care of entire homes or very large spaces.
-The modern air conditioner typically has a dehumidifier built into it and has the ability to control humidity as it cools a space.
+Modern HVAC systems typically have a dehumidifier built into them and have the ability to control humidity as they cool the space.
 When you see water draining out of your air conditioner that’s the water that’s taken from the air in your home or office.
 Typically, the removal of this moisture is a side-effect of temperature control as most air conditioners can’t independently control both temperature and humidity.

 The Hot Climate Air Conditioner